stanton119/data-analysis/TFLCycles/README.md

 Against time there isnt a clear seasonality in residuals
 ![](images/resid.png)
 This suggests different features would be required to improve the predictability further

+## Todo
+* Add new features to regression model
+* Add is_holiday feature
+* Add short term weather trend - in case people cycle based on yesterdays weather and not todays forcast